library(palmerpenguins)

 #> 5 3.45 1.90

-#> 6 3.65 1.91within() evaluates the expressions inside the data frame’s environment, so you can refer to columns by name without the df$ prefix.
-The result is a new data frame. dplyr::mutate() does this more cleanly, which you will see in Chapter 14.
+#> 6 3.65 1.91within() evaluates the expressions inside the data frame’s environment, so you can refer to columns by name without the df$ prefix, and the result is a new data frame. dplyr::mutate() (Chapter 14) has almost entirely replaced within() in modern R. You will still see it in older scripts.

 Exercises